Verdra Rules · v0.1

 Model misinterpretation

 Stable model-level misreading of a contract term or schema field, reproducible under stratum (c) re-query.
+Transient misreadings (not reproducible under preserved state) fall to (g) coordination failure or to human review under P.3.

 (e)